Frequently Asked Questions

 • Opening a personal savings account

-• I am not a customer.
+• I am not yet a customer.
 How do I open an account?

 • Can I open an account?